 Supervised Learning

-The AI models in supervised learning learn from labeled data: For each input, the correct output is provided in the training data.
-During training, the model is trained to make predictions about the output based on the input, with minimal errors in the predictions.
-This scheme works well in classification and regression problems if there is enough correct historical data available.
+In supervised learning, AI models are trained on labelled data where each input is paired with its correct output.
+The model learns to map inputs to outputs by minimizing prediction errors across the training set.
+During training, the model is trained to make predictions about the output from the input, with minimal prediction error.
+This scheme works well for classification and regression problems when sufficient historical data are available.

 For example, an email spam filter that has been trained on records indicating spam or non-spam and is subsequently tasked to classify new emails.